-- Land and buildings for commercial use: lots that were acquired from the government and in which investments have been made in infrastructure and buildings to generate income in the future as investment properties.
+- Land and buildings for commercial use: lots that were acquired from the government and in which investments have been made in infrastructure and buildings to generate income in the future as investment properties. - For this period 2023, the Sabanita branch ceased to be an investment property and became use of properties.

-The fair value of investment properties as of December 31, 2022, is B/.4,374,600 (2021: B/.3,674,700) and has been recognized as Level 3 fair value based on the inputs used in the valuation techniques.
+The fair value of investment properties as of December 31, 2023, is B/.3,957,600 (2022: B/.4,374,600) and has been recognized as Level 3 fair value based on the inputs used in the valuation techniques.